gabrielcuvillier/arxwasm/README.md

              |   __(PNaCl port)____|__
               \_/____________________/

-This is an experimental port of the Arx Libertatis project to Portable Native Client architecture (PNaCl) and Pepper API (PPAPI), allowing to run the Arx Fatalis game in a native sandbox of Google Chrome browser.
+This is an experimental port of Arx Libertatis to Portable Native Client architecture (PNaCl) and Pepper API (PPAPI), allowing to run the Arx Fatalis game in a native sandbox of Google Chrome browser.

 ## Contents